syedasad1213/Vision-based-LLM-v1/README.md

-# Week 2: Object Detection

 ## Features

-This week adds object detection capabilities to the image captioning system from Week 1:
+I add object detection capabilities to the image captioning system:

 - Image captioning using BLIP-large model
 - Object detection and localization with YOLOv8